 These are very serious side effects and you may need urgent medical attention or hospitalisation:

-- severe blisters, widespread skin rash, itching, skin reaction which makes the skin look scalded, or other skin reactions
+- severe blisters, widespread skin rash, itching, skin reaction which makes the skin look scalded (can also be accompanied by fever and chills)

 - a fast, slow or irregular heartbeat

 - angina or chest pain, loss of consciousness

 - sudden weakness or numbness of the face, arms or legs, especially on one side, slurred speech

 - liver problems, yellowing of skin or eyes, or not passing any urine (symptoms of jaundice)